 - 1 cup raw cashews Soaked in water for 2-4 hours

 - 2/3 – 1 cup water more for thinner sauce

 - Juice of half lemon

 - 1/4 tsp crushed red pepper

 - 1 cup baby spinach

-In a food processor, combine soaked cashews (drained of water that were soaking in), water, garlic clove, lemon juice, salt and pepper in a high powered blender or food processor.
+- While pasta boils, combine soaked cashews (drained of water that were soaking in), water, garlic clove, lemon juice, lemon zest, salt and pepper in a high powered blender or food processor.